gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 ## Upcoming
 ---

-- 5-6 February 2026, 'Socio-epistemic networks and the Development of Historical Computing', Workshop [History of Digital History between East and West](https://www.uni.lu/c2dh-en/events/history-of-digital-history-between-east-and-west/) (University of Luxembourg).
+- 5-6 February 2026, 'Technology and the Transnational Making of History', Workshop [History of Digital History between East and West](https://www.uni.lu/c2dh-en/events/history-of-digital-history-between-east-and-west/) (University of Luxembourg).
 - 19–22 May 2026, 'Manipulating history online', panel Attacks on History, [Sixth Network Conference of the International Network for Theory of History (INTH)](https://www.inth.ugent.be/node/168602) (Tallinn University).
 - 27-30 August 2026, 'Technology and the Transnational Making of History in the Longue Durée: An Introduction', panel "Technology and the Making of History", [CISH Centennial Conference 2026](https://www.cish.org/index.php/en/) (Leipzig University).